huavanthong/LearningGolang/01_GettingStarted/book-go-web-application/Chapter_6_Storing_Data/README.md

+# Introduction
 We introduced data persistence in chapter 2, briefly touching on how to persist data into a relational database, PostgreSQL.
-In this chapter we’ll delve deeper into data persistence and talk about how you can store data in memory, files, relational databases, and No SQL databases.
+In this chapter 6, we’ll delve deeper into data persistence and talk about how you can store data in memory, files, relational databases, and No SQL databases.
 Data persistence is technically not part of web application programming, but it’s often considered the third pillar of any web application—the other two pillars are templates and handlers.
 This is because most web applications need to store data in one form or another.
 I’m generalizing but here are the places where you can store data: